jlegatheaux/RC2020-assignments/assignment-5/README.md

 Note that part of the mechanism specified in the RFC handles the loss of routing update packets.
 The tests we provide, however, never drop routing update packets, so you do not need to incorporate mechanisms for dealing with such losses.
 Finally, note that expiration of entries for unreachable destinations helps reduce the size of the routing table and subsequent announcements, but doesn’t hasten convergence.

-`config5.7.txt` and `config5.8.txt` tests for the removal of stale routing table entries.
+`config5.7.txt` and `config5.8.txt` configurations are used to test for the removal of stale routing table entries.
 Both work on the same network, the already mentioned JANET national backbone.
-In test  `config5.7.txt` several links go up and down, and during a certain period node 16 stays unconnected.
-In test `config5.8.txt` during the lifetime of the simulation several links go down and the network becomes partitioned.
+In test  `config5.7.txt` several links go up and down, and during a certain period node 16 stays unreachable by all other nodes.
+In test `config5.8.txt`, during the lifetime of the simulation several links go down and the network becomes partitioned.

 These configuration files tests enable all flags: triggered updates, split horizon with poison-reverse and stale table entry expiration.